wandb/docs/docs/guides/app/features/panels/code.md

 ## Save library code

-When code saving is enabled, W&B will save the code from the file that called `wandb.init()`.
+When you enable code saving, W&B saves the code from the file that called `wandb.init()`.
 To save additional library code, you have three options:

 ### Call `wandb.run.log_code(".")` after calling `wandb.init()`
 ```python